peteryma/image-web-crawler/README.md

 - Basic front-end development for a better user experience.

 ## Structure

-In working on this, I divided the project into a few tasks as follows:

 1. Setting up the framework
 2. Implementing the backend
 3. Creating the web crawler